Rowdy Tellez Player Props: Brewers vs. Padres

 Rowdy Tellez At The Plate

-- Tellez has nine hits, which is tops among Milwaukee hitters this season, while batting .214 with six extra-base hits.
+- Tellez has 11 hits, which is best among Milwaukee hitters this season, while batting .239 with six extra-base hits.

-- Among qualified hitters, he ranks 151st in batting average, while his on-base percentage ranks 135th and he is 25th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 128th, his on-base percentage ranks 107th, and he is 28th in the league in slugging.

-- Tellez has gotten a hit in seven of 12 games this year (58.3%), with multiple hits twice.
+- In 61.5% of his 13 games this season, Tellez has picked up at least one hit.
+He's also had three multi-hit games.

-- Tellez has had at least one RBI in 50.0% of his games this season (six of 12), with two or more RBI three times (25.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Tellez has driven in a run in six games this season (46.2%), including three games with more than one RBI (23.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.